gems-uff/merge-effort/README.md

 * The number of actions in the merge commit
 * The rework: similar actions in both branches
 * The wasted actions: actions in the branches that were not merged
-* The additional actions: actions not in the branches that were added during the merge
+* The extra actions: actions not in the branches that were added during the merge

 ## Getting Started